SnoweTiger/gTTS4MOP/README.md

 7. Go to MiHome from Vevs and select the voice acting gTTS4MOP

 Option 2 Using a python script
-1. Download all contents of the `scr` folder
+1. Download all contents of the `script` folder
 2. Install dependencies `pip install -r requirements.txt`
 3. Open `phrases.json` with your favorite text editor
 4. Change the phrases that interest us. (the rest can be deleted)